texora/test-coverage-reporter/README.md

 ## Compare coverage with base

-You can easily see how this PR will either add or remove coverage from the branch it will be merging into by passing the `base-coverage-file` input.
+You can easily see how this PR will either add or remove coverage from the branch it will merge into by passing the `base-coverage-file` input.

 ```
+report:
+  permissions: write-all
+  ...
+  steps:
+    ...

+    - name: Generate report
-- uses: jgillick/test-coverage-reporter@v1
+      uses: jgillick/test-coverage-reporter@v1
       with:
         coverage-file: coverage/coverage-final.json
         base-coverage-file: main-branch/coverage/coverage-final.json
         access-token: ${{ secrets.GITHUB_TOKEN }}

 ```

 See a full example in this [repos workflow](./.github/workflows/test.yml).